rrpranav7/rrpranav7.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Graduate Teaching Assistant"
-collection: teaching
+collection: STA 141B
 type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of California, Davis, Department of Statistics"
-date: 2015-01-01
+date: 2023-12-15
-location: "City, Country"
+location: "Davis, California, USA"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.